Misdemeanor Appellate Court: Departments

-Court Organization
+Organization

 Court administration

 Court administration perform tasks that support the exercise of judicial power, provides conditions for proper and timely operation and legal matter of the court and include administrative, technical, professional, IT, financial and other related departments relevant to the judicial authority.

 Court registry

 Administrative and technical work is performed at the court in the court clerk's office, at the seat of the court in Belgrade.

 Archive & Almanac

 Finally resolved legal documents are archived and stored in the archive, which is a part of the Registry.

 Accounting

 Material and financial transactions are carried out by the Accounting department, HQ in the seat of the court.

 Department of Information and Communication Technologies

 Formed for activities related to the establishment and maintenance of ICT and electronic data processing, storage and transmission of information in court and between departments located outside HQ, and with lower misdemeanor courts.